devcybiko/gregsmithwiki/content/teaching/gregs55.md

 25. Greet visitors and make them feel welcome
 26. Do not save seats in the cafe or in meetings
 27. Do not stare at a fellow employee who is being reprimanded
-28. After dining in the cafeteria or elsewhere, be responsible for your trash
+28. Call or text your manager if you have a question about work and leave a message - once
-29. Call or text your manager if you have a question about work and leave a message - once
+30. After dining in the cafeteria or elsewhere, be responsible for your trash
-30. When offered food, take only your fair share
+34. When offered food, take only your fair share
-31. If someone drops something, pick it up
+35. If someone drops something, pick it up
-32. Hold the door for people rather than letting it close on them
+36. Hold the door for people rather than letting it close on them
-33. Take companywide drills and and precautions seriously
+45. Take companywide drills and and precautions seriously
-34. Use spaces not tabs for indentation
+47. Use spaces not tabs for indentation
-35. If anyone is bullying you, report it, and do not bully others
+48. If anyone is bullying you, report it, and do not bully others

 ## On Travel
 29. In a hotel room, leave a tip for the hotel workers who clean your room